 More American Graffiti, written and directed by Bill L. Norton (Cisco Pike and Baby: Secret of the Lost Legend), is divided into four vignettes, all set over four New Year’s Eve’s.
 Each segment revolves around characters from the classic 1973 film.
 The movie has lots of problems, including an indecisive screenplay.

 Lucas had no intention of directing the film and he hand-picked unknown Norton to write and direct the film.
 Lucas thought that Norton’s background in comedy was perfect for the project.
 There were rumors that Lucas directed some scenes and edited the film himself.
 Whatever the truth is, this is a huge mess.
 I couldn’t get over the fact that this was an unnecessary sequel made by profiteers, not artists.

 There are many reasons why the film doesn’t work.
 The back and forth between time-lines is jarring rather than illuminating.

 Partially because the editing is uninspired, but mostly because the vignettes are poorly written.
 What are we supposed to get from these stories?
 It’s hard to tell because there is no unifying theme.
 The charming quality of the original is gone.
 Norton comes up with a few interesting gimmicks — each section was shot using distinctively different styles — but the content is awfully flat.

 Conclusions & Final Thoughts:

 More American Graffiti is an unnecessary sequel that left a bad taste in my mouth.
-Harrison Ford has an uncredited cameo as Falfa.
-Rosanna Arquette and Naomi Judd appear in bit roles.
+Harrison Ford (Raiders of the Lots Ark) has an uncredited cameo as Falfa.
+Rosanna Arquette (Desperately Seeking Susan) and country music singer Naomi Judd appear in bit roles.
 Color, 110 minutes, Rated PG.